c-mart/smog/readme.md

 ## Install smog In Production
 These instructions will help you get smog running for real production use.
 It is written for people who feel comfortable administering a Unix/Linux server.
 If that's not you then you may struggle with this guide. (smog isn't currently packaged for easy setup in production by non-technical folks, though that could change in the future!)

 This is written for a Debian/Ubuntu server, which may also be called a 'VPS', 'droplet', or 'instance' depending on your cloud provider.
+If you don't have a server, you can get one for cheap (sometimes free) from Linode, Amazon EC2, or DigitalOcean.

 If you are not running as root then you will need to prepend `sudo ` to commands that require root privileges.
 Steps for RPM-based distros like CentOS are similar, but with a few more changes (e.g. yum instead of apt-get).

 Other sysadmin tasks that you may wish to perform, which this guide does *not* cover:
 - Configure DNS for your domain so that people can browse to your site (basically, just add an "A" record for your blog's hostname that points to the IP address of your server)